Archive for the ‘An Essay on Street Fashion’ Category

 —-

-So I took about 2000+ photos..& mostly ended up photographing the poor working class people on the streets as slightly-urban, middle-class fashion was not interesting at all(I did document it for the sake of documenting).
+I took about 2000+ photos & mostly ended up photographing the poor working class people on the streets as slightly-urban, middle-class fashion was nothing new or different(I did take photos for the sake of documentation).
 Another thing common in all these places was the crowds in the markets.
-It seemed like no matter what, people just never stop shopping.
+It seemed like no matter what, people just never stopped shopping.
 I find that slightly crazy.

 —-